Calcium: benefits, dosage, contraindications

 Calcipotriol: moderate interaction

-Calcipotriol, a structural analogue of vitamin D used topically for psoriasis, can be absorbed in sufficient quantities to cause systemic effects, including hypercalcemia.
+Calcipotriol, a structural analogue of vitamin D used topically for psoriasis, can be absorbed in sufficient amounts to cause systemic effects, including hypercalcemia.
 Theoretically, combining calcipotriol with calcium supplements may increase the risk of hypercalcemia.

 Anticonvulsants: strong interaction